Tuesday, March 08, 2016

 Forest walking.
 I arrived at Narcissus Hut around 1:30 PM, investigated the pier, returned to the hut and saw a sign stating that the minimum ferry charge is 240 AUD.
 With six or more hikers each hiker pays 40 AUD, but with fewer hikers the charge gets divided, so one person would pay 240 AUD and two people would pay 120 AUD and so on… and I was the only person waiting for the ferry.
 The booking website said $40, but maybe I missed the fine print.

-The first hiker to arrive was a German woman who said that she was planning to take the ferry out, but not until the following morning.
+The first new arrival was a German woman who said that she was planning to take the ferry out, but not until the following morning.
 She kindly offered to share her food if I wanted to spend the night at Narcissus Hut, but I didn’t like that idea – I would have done the same in her situation and not considered it a big deal, but hikers shouldn’t have to bail out other hikers, and I wasn’t going to starve on what I had.
-The next hikers to arrive were three women who started considering whether to spend the night at Narcissus Hut or take the next ferry.
+Next came three women who started considering whether to spend the night at Narcissus Hut or take the next ferry.
 I can do 60 AUD!
 I can do it!
 While they were considering, a fifth woman arrived.
 She was planning to hike out and offered me food if I wanted to do the same.
 I didn’t want to accept that offer either, but we ended up talking for awhile and she was a potential long-distance hiker, which was cool.
-Frequently I meet people who say it’s awesome that I hiked the AZT, but rarely do they mention wanting to do something similar.
+Often I meet people who say it’s awesome that I hiked the AZT, but rarely are they interested in doing something similar.

 The group decided to take the ferry, so I was saved.
 Two Parks employees joined us sans fare, and two tourists were already on the ferry, so we only had to pay $40 each.
 Despite some rain, I enjoyed the ride.
 The boat stopped at Echo Point for the tourists, and we all got out and looked around.
 The hut was dingy but there was a nice sandy beach with clear water.
 The guide(?) pointed out a tree with blossoms that taste like honey, and suggested that some of us taste them.
 I tried one (how hungry was I?) but it didn’t taste sweet at all.
 A ploy to trick tourists into eating plants…?

 I ended up having supper with the ferry women, who were also interested in the Larapinta Trail.
 I had been warned about the food at the Lake St. Clair Lodge, but it was worse than I thought it would be.
 The menu after 5:00 PM is very limited (there’s also a ‘fine dining’ option) and tasted like fast food at a 800% markup.
 I bought a pizza off the lunch menu the next day though – there’s nowhere else to eat – and it was good, so if you eat at the lodge, go with the lunch menu/pizza.
 The German woman I had met at Narcissus Hut showed up at the restaurant after dark, having decided to hike out that day.
 She informed us about a free campground for hikers with no showers but also no fee.
-I was paying $25/night + coin shower, so I wasn’t happy about that, but it seemed an appropriate end to a muddled day.
+I was paying $25/night + coin shower, so I was disappointed that I hadn’t known about the free one.